emerald-dao/flownaut/src/lib/content/flownaut/cockroach-remover/en/readme.md

 Your lover adores bugs but hates cockroaches.

-You want to see the surprised look on your lover's face, so you decide to send them cockroaches mixed in with the bugs.
+You decide to send your lover bugs but want to surprise them with a few cockroaches in the mix.

-However, your lover is suspicious and is has prepared a function to remove the cockroaches from the insects.
+However, they are suspicious of you and have prepared a function to remove the cockroaches from the insects.

 Find a way to get a cockroach into the `insects` array.